julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 ### Cartesian and polar coordinates

 We usually use cartesian coordinates to individualize points.
-For instance, when we write $p = (x, y)$, we express that to move from the origin to $p$, $x$ and $y$ are the distances to need to be traversed along the x-axis and y-axis, respectively.
+For instance, when we write $p = (x, y)$, we express that to move from the origin to $p$, $x$ and $y$ are the distances that need to be traversed along the x-axis and y-axis, respectively.
 However, this is not the only option: we can also user polar coordinates, and write $p = (r, \theta)$.
 In this notation, we have both a radial and angular coordinate: $r$ is the distance between $p$ and the origin, and $\theta$ is the rotation angle of $p$ with respect to the x-axis.

 In practice, it is actually quite convenient to have both systems, since some problems are easier to express in cartesian coordinates, and other in polar coordinates.
 For example, if we rotate $p$ by $\Delta$ degrees with respect to the origin, we can trivially deduct that $r$ remains constant, but the angular coordinate becomes $\theta + \Delta$.
 As we vary $\Delta$, it is easy to see that $p$ moves along the circumference of a circle with radius $r$.
 While $(r, \theta + \Delta)$ fully describes the new position of $p$, one can still wonder how $x$ and $y$ changed, and for that we have conversion forumulas.